UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/01-motivation-n-intro.md

 * Your language can make you or break you.

 * Example
-  * Writing a compiler requires a language that facilitiates maniuplating tree data structures
+  * Writing a compiler requires a language that facilitiates manipulating tree data structures
   * Relevant features: algebraic data types, pattern matching, efficient recursion, higher-order functions

 ## What this course isn’t